kcstokely/Poker-by-Neural-Net/README.md

 poker_functions_.py :

     This can be used to create a training set of (hand, strategy) pairs.

     Hand looks like [1, 32, 14, 8, 45], giving the index of each card in the deck.

-  Strategy looks like [(0, 1, 1, 0, 0), (0, 1, 1, 1, 0)], a list with each entry giving whether to hold or not.
+    Strategy looks like [(0, 1, 1, 0, 0), (0, 1, 1, 1, 0)], a list with each entry giving a length-5 vector representing whether to hold / redeal each card.

  poker_keras_.py:

     Creates and trains the network on the data created above.

     All the magic happens in the model definiton: one can play with the layer sizes and network depth.

     Keras automates all the rest.

+ poker_data_.dat:

+  200 000 of the 2 600 000 hands (possible repeats), with correct strategies.